 During the course of discussion, the LB1173 Financial sub Work Group discussed the potential of establishing tiered payment rates for licensed and unlicensed caregivers.
-Providers involved in this discussion indicated they frequently see unlicensed relative caregivers require increased support and services because:
+Providers involved in this

 Implement strategies to incentives both caregivers and providers when relatives become licensed and integrate evidence-based Kinship Support services into child placing agencies in order to support additional federal claiming.